mmcintyre1/silently-failing/_posts/blog/2022-08-07-on-interviewing.md

 Ultimately, there are so many additional factors influencing a candidate's decision to choose a particular job over others that you do not control, but you do control how you sell your company during an interview, and you should seek to maximize that, especially because the effort to do so is light.

 ### Training Interviewers
+One facet of interviewing that is often overlooked is that interviewing is a completely different skill than anyone's day job.
+Just because you are a good engineer or product manager doesn't make you a good interviewer.
+It is a separate skill, and you need to train people who are interviewing to be good at interviewing.
+Otherwise, you will end up with a haphazard interview where the interviewer spends most of the time talking, or people are talking over people, or it's generally disorganized.
+Here is some simple advice for what I try and do during an interview that might be helpful.
+1. **Communicate with your interview group ahead of time** -- you need to align on
+  - who will play "MC", in charge of introductions or moving the conversation along
+  - how you will ask questions does everyone ask one question, or do you have each person with a block of time
+2. **Make sure you have your questions written down and ready to be asked** -- ad-libbing at best means you are defaulting to a conversational style, at worst it makes you look unprepared and disorganized
+3. **Keep your questions clear and concise** -- long or meandering questions are difficult to follow and lead to confusion
+4. **Don't talk too much** -- keep anecdotes and asides brief or eliminate them; an interview shouldn't be a showcase for how smart you are, and silence shouldn't need to be immediately filled
+5. **Help candidates along if they are stuck** -- if someone is struggling with an answer, try to breadcrumb them back on track
+6. **Conversely, Don't dwell too long on a question the candidate is too far off trail on** -- don't be afraid to move the interview along
+7. **Most importantly, be kind and empathetic** -- interviews are difficult for everyone involved, so try and have patience and humility and follow the golden rule to not be a jerk

 ## My approach
 Now that we've gone through what we are assessing for, I'd like to share an approach I've been using recently for how I structure my preparation for an interview.
 I'll start with some high level competencies, a framework within which to ground my questions.
 Often this will be supplied by the hiring manager, but when it's not, I find that these sorts of things can be a clarifying exercise.
 I like to also add a few clarifying thoughts to each competency.